MyLuxy/tally-web-analytics/README.md

 ## Features

-- **One script tag** — around 1kb of vanilla JS, no dependencies, SPA-aware.
+- One script tag, about 1kb of vanilla JS with no dependencies, SPA-aware out of the box.
-- **No cookies, no consent banner** — nothing that needs a GDPR pop-up.
+- No cookies, so no consent banner to bolt on.
-- **Unique visitors without tracking** — a daily-rotating hash, never a stored identifier (see below).
+- Unique visitors without tracking anyone: a hash that rotates every day, not a stored identifier (details below).
-- **The numbers that matter** — pageviews, unique visitors, top pages, referrers, and traffic over time on a hand-drawn chart.
-- **Breakdowns** — browser, operating system, device and country.
+- Pageviews, unique visitors, top pages and referrers, plus a traffic chart and breakdowns by browser, OS, device and country.
+Any panel can expand to its full list, not just the top 10.
-- **Multi-site** — one server tracks many sites, switchable from the dashboard.
+- One server can run multiple sites at once, switchable from the dashboard.
-- **Optional access token** — lock the dashboard down with a single env var.
+- Lock the dashboard down with a single access-token env var if you want to.
-- **One process in production** — the API also serves the built dashboard.
+- Ships as one process in production, and can sit at the root of its own domain or behind a reverse proxy on a sub-path.

 ## How the privacy works

-Most analytics either bloat your page with a 40kb script that follows people around the web, or they're so stripped down you can't answer basic questions.
-Tally sits in the middle: enough to be genuinely useful, nothing that needs a cookie banner.
+Most analytics tools either bloat your page with a script that follows people around the web, or strip things down so far you can't answer basic questions.
+Tally tries to land in between: useful enough to actually check, without needing a cookie banner.

-**Unique visitors, without cookies.** Each event is reduced to a `visitor_hash` of `daily_salt + site + ip + user_agent`.
-The salt rotates every night and is never stored in a reversible way, so the same person looks like a brand new visitor tomorrow.
-Good enough for counting, useless for tracking.
-(The same approach Plausible and Fathom take.)
+**Unique visitors, without cookies.** Each event gets reduced to a `visitor_hash` built from `daily_salt + site + ip + user_agent`.
+The salt rotates every night and is never stored in a way that can be reversed, so the same person looks like a new visitor the next day.
+It's enough to count people, not enough to track them — the same approach Plausible and Fathom use.

-**Country, without an IP.** Behind Cloudflare, Vercel or Fastly, the visitor's country is resolved at the edge and handed over as a header (`cf-ipcountry` and friends).
-Tally stores only the two-letter code; it never sees or stores the IP itself.
+**Country, without an IP.** Behind Cloudflare, Vercel or Fastly, the visitor's country gets resolved at the edge and passed along as a header (`cf-ipcountry` and its equivalents).
+Tally only stores the two-letter code.
+It never sees the IP address in the first place.

-**Counts run a little low, and that's fine.** Tally is a client-side script, so anyone who blocks it never gets counted: visitors on an ad/tracker blocker (uBlock Origin and friends), browsers with tracking protection turned up, people who send Do Not Track or Global Privacy Control, or anyone browsing with JavaScript off.
-Tally honours those signals by design rather than trying to dodge them, so treat the numbers as a consistent, honest floor — great for trends, not a to-the-visitor headcount.
-Every analytics tool that lives in the page has the same blind spot; the only way around it is server-side logging, which is a different tool for a different job.
+**The numbers run a little low, and that's fine.** Tally is a client-side script, so anyone blocking it doesn't get counted: ad/tracker blockers like uBlock Origin, browsers with tracking protection turned up, people sending Do Not Track or Global Privacy Control, anyone with JavaScript off.
+Tally respects those signals instead of working around them, so treat the totals as an honest floor rather than an exact headcount.
+Every in-page analytics tool has this same blind spot; the only real fix is server-side logging, which solves a different problem.

 ## Stack

-- **Backend** — Node + TypeScript + Fastify
-- **Storage** — SQLite (via `better-sqlite3`), kept behind a thin module so it can move to Postgres/Timescale later without touching the routes
-- **Tracker** — around 1kb of vanilla JS, no dependencies
-- **Dashboard** — React + Vite, with a hand-rolled SVG chart (no charting library), self-hosted fonts, and a light/dark theme.
-The only external asset is the country flag images (from flagcdn)
+Backend is Node, TypeScript and Fastify, with SQLite (`better-sqlite3`) behind a thin storage module so it could move to Postgres later without touching the routes.
+The tracker is the same ~1kb of vanilla JS mentioned above.
+The dashboard is React and Vite, with a hand-rolled SVG chart instead of a charting library, self-hosted fonts, and a light/dark theme.
+The only thing it pulls in from elsewhere is the country flag images, from flagcdn.

 ## Quick start